padillanerio/padillanerio/README.md

-# 👋 Hi, I'm Camilo | Data Science Student
+# 👋 Hello, I'm Camilo | Data Science Student

 Data Science student at Universidad del Norte.
 Driven by the challenge of turning complex data into actionable insights and exploring the intersection between AI and Cybersecurity.